Exemptions and ending enrollment in managed care.

 (d) The MCO will continue to provide services to the enrollee until the date the individual is no longer enrolled.

 (6) The agency may exempt the client for the period of time the circumstances or conditions described in this section are expected to exist.
 The agency may periodically review those circumstances or conditions to determine if they continue to exist.
-Any authorized exemption or ending of enrollment will continue only until the client can be enrolled in managed care.
+Any authorized exemption will continue only until the client can be enrolled in managed care.

 [Statutory Authority: RCW 41.05.021